matham/tree-config/README.rst

 Configurable class
 ------------------

-The above examples used a duck typing approach to these special configuration methods, and any/all of these methods were optional. tree-config also offers a ``Configurable`` superclass that defines all these methods with appropriate default values.
+The above examples used a duck typing approach to these special configuration/hook methods, and any/all of these methods were optional. tree-config also offers a ``Configurable`` superclass that defines all these methods with appropriate default values.